 People in recovery must plan what they need to successfully negotiate these times of high stress.

 First, think about what you are going to integrate into the season that keeps you involved in your program of recovery.
-Will you see your sponsor, go to a few meetings, write in your journal, or all of the above.
+Will you see your sponsor, go to a few meetings, write in your journal or all of the above.
 No matter what you do if you have a plan you most assuredly fair better in getting through the season clean and sober.

-For those of you who tend to make a July 4th Resolution, I recommend that you make instead of a ‘Before Holiday Resolution’.
+For those of you who tend to make a New Years Resolution, I recommend that you make instead of a ‘Before Holiday Resolution’.
 In other words, make a resolution to become or remain sober and find someone to be accountable to for the success of your resolution.
 The following are some simple tips to follow.
 I would encourage you to remember this, that not the tips but the act of planning to stay sober will have the greatest impact on your being successful.

 • People who plan to stay sober do just that, stay sober, because they planned their day around that outcome.
 Try it, you will find it very helpful in staying on course.